Dejauxvue/AnnoCalculatorServer/README.md

 - run Anno 1800
 - in order to update population numbers in Anno1800Calculator hover over the population icon from your island or your global population

+- if you change the screen resolution of your game, you have to restart Server.exe and maybe perform the steps in the following paragraph

 Limitations and known issues:
 - only 1920x1080 and 1680x1050 are tested and work out of the box
 - in order to use another resolution, follow the follwing steps: